NDaria-Cyber/Main-SOC-Project/README.md

 # Conclusion

-- By creating customized detection scripts and launching fileless malware attacks, the project shows how easy malware can run without any evidence in the background and how traditonal security tools (Windows Security) often miss such attacks.
+- By creating customized detection scripts and launching fileless malware attacks, the project shows how easy malware can run without any evidence in the background and how traditonal security tools (Windows Security) often fail to detect such attacks.
 The project emphasizes how fileless malware is often missed and with the help of customized PowerShell scripts can be detected real-time.